ygryadit/LiftConceptSketches3D/StraightStrokesMatLab/README.md

     * .cnddt_lns
         *2×1 cell array, first cell contains candidate lines indices from the first stroke in* .strokes_indices *and the second candidate lines from the second stroke*
     * .cnfgrtns
-        *2×1 cell array, each celll is agin a cell*
+        *2×1 cell array, each celll is again a cell*

-# Stroke intersections:

-recomputeAccurateIntersectionsBetweenLineStrokes()

-    Recomputes the accurate positions of the intersections betwee line strokes.
-The positions are inaccurate when the strokes are approximated with line segments.

-sketch_strokes = resampleAllStrokes(sketch_strokes, DGP_THR, img)

-    Resample all the strokes using Ramer–Douglas–Peucker algorithm. epsilon = DGP_THR, computed based on teh sacele from 400*400, where accuracy is set to 0.1.

-[x0,y0,iout,jout] = intersectionsPolyPoly(x1,y1,x2,y2,robust)

-    Find intersection point between two polylines.

-# Code:

-* *setup* setup the filepaths
-	* setupFolderPaths -- setups the filepaths